sibiantony/ssleuth/README.md

 SSleuth
 =======

-SSleuth is a firefox addon that ranks an established SSL connection to estimate the connection strength.
-It also gives a brief summary of the important SSL connection parameters.
+SSleuth is a firefox addon that ranks an established SSL/TLS connection to estimate the connection strength.
+It also gives a brief summary of the important SSL/TLS connection parameters.

 * Mozilla download page : https://addons.mozilla.org/en-US/firefox/addon/ssleuth/